8 Questions to Better Understand Elderly Falls

 2. What are the Causes of Falls?

 Falls can be caused by many different factors, which is why it is oftentimes difficult to identify the exact cause.
 A combination of different risk factors is usually responsible for elderly falls, as the risk for falling increases with the number of risk factors.
-Here are some of these factors, divided in three categories: physical, environmental and behavioural.
+Here are some of these factors, divided into three categories: physical, environmental and behavioral.

 Physical Risk Factors

 - declining muscle strength

 - Physical impairments involving blood pressure, thyroid, bones, cognition